Postgres to Iceberg Data Sync

-Crunchy Data Warehouse supports the ability to automatically replicate data from a Crunchy Bridge standard Postgres instance into a Crunchy Data Warehouse instance–converting data in the process to Iceberg.
+Crunchy Data Warehouse supports the ability to automatically replicate data from a Crunchy Bridge standard Postgres instance into a Crunchy Data Warehouse instance–converting data in the process to Iceberg format.
 This capability allows you to:

 - Use Postgres for your operational (OLTP) database while keeping data in sync with Crunchy Data Warehouse to enable fast analytical queries.